 STCs or their designee must manually mark student tests complete for students who exited the test and did not resume testing or exited a test instead of clicking Submit.
 The reason the test is being Marked Complete must be entered in PearsonAccess^{next}.
-Do NOT mark a student's test complete if it is in Ready status.
+Do NOT mark a student's test complete if all units in the test are in Ready status.